 The course is well balanced among procedural fluency (algorithms and basic skills), deep conceptual understanding, problem-solving and application and extension.
 Students work collaboratively with others as they use problem-solving strategies, complete investigations, gather evidence, critically analyze results, and communicate clear and effective arguments while justifying their thinking.
-In addition to transformations of functions, periodic functions and their graphs, inverses, exponentials and logarithms, polar equations, trigonometric functions, matrices, and modeling; an introduction of calculus with functions, graphs, limits, area under a curve, and rates of change is emphasized.

-A graphing calculator is required daily.
+In addition to transformations of functions, periodic functions and their graphs, inverses, exponentials and logarithms, polar equations, trigonometric functions, matrices, and modeling; an introduction of calculus with functions, graphs, limits, area under a curve, rates of change, and derivatives are emphasized.
+A graphing calculator (TI-84 Plus) is required.